Armored Heart: Tamed Soul

 “Because you told me to,” she answered, finding that to be the most complete answer.

 “Fascinating.
 Simply fascinating,” the pale woman repeated to herself.
 “The new weapon enchantment from outward appearances is a standard domination spell, but with none of the halting movement or mental resistance.
-I’ve decided to continue long term observation of Celia at Cair Dwemor.”
+I've decided to continue long term observation of Celia at Cair Dwemor.”
 Gella moved towards Celia, then stopped, seeming to consider something.
-“Inspiration!” she said toward the little floating crystal.
+“Inspiration!"
+She said toward the little floating crystal.
 “I had thought to render the subject unconscious via a sleep enchantment for the trip back.
 However, I can use this time to test the interactions between the new enchantment and standard domination.”

 Turning back toward Celia, Gella met her eyes.
-“Do you know about magic that dominates the mind of another, Celia?” she asked evenly.
+“Do you know about magic that dominates the mind of another, Celia?”
+She asked evenly.
 Celia had heard of such powerful spells, but only as third or fourth-hand rumors.
 Mind magic was one thing, but complete control was another.
 Given the power magic offered, though, she was inclined to believe such an effect was possible.

 “I have only heard about it in rumor,” she said evenly.
 “I have never seen it or anyone that could cast it,” she added after a moment's consideration.